 In October 2004, the Fair and Equitable Tobacco Reform Act of 2004 ("FETRA") was signed into law.
 FETRA provides for the elimination of the federal tobacco quota and price support program through an industry funded buyout of tobacco growers and quota holders.
 Pursuant to the legislation, manufacturers of tobacco products will be assessed \$10,140,000 over a ten year period to compensate tobacco growers and quota holders for the elimination of their quota rights.
 Cigarette manufacturers will initially be responsible for 96.3% of the assessment (subject to adjustment in the future), which will be allocated based on relative unit volume of domestic cigarette shipments.
 Management currently estimates that Liggett's and Vector Tobacco's assessment will be approximately \$23,900 for the third year of the program which began January 1, 2007.
 The relative cost of the legislation to the three largest cigarette manufacturers will likely be less than the cost to smaller manufacturers, including Liggett and Vector Tobacco, because one effect of the legislation is that the three largest manufacturers will no longer be obligated to make certain contractual payments, commonly known as Phase II payments, that they agreed in 1999 to make to tobacco-producing states.
-The ultimate impact of this legislation cannot be determined, but there is a risk that smaller manufacturers, such as Liggett and Vector Tobacco, will be disproportionately affected by the legislation, which could have a material adverse effect on the Company.
+The ultimate impact of this legislation cannot be determined, but there is a risk that smaller manufacturers, such as Liggett and Vector Tobacco, will be disproportionately affected by the legislation, which could have a material adverse effect on us.

 Cigarettes are subject to substantial and increasing federal, state and local excise taxes.
-The federal excise tax on cigarettes is currently \$0.39 per pack.
+The federal excise tax on cigarettes is currently \$0.39 per pack, although proposals are pending in Congress to increase the federal excise tax by as much as \$0.61 per pack.
 State and local sales and excise taxes vary considerably and, when combined with sales taxes, local taxes and the current federal excise tax, may currently exceed \$4.00 per pack.
-In 2006, eight states enacted increases in excise taxes.
+In 2006, eight states enacted increases in excise taxes and 11 states have enacted increases in excise taxes in 2007.
 Further increases from other states are expected.
-Congress has considered and is currently considering significant increases in the federal excise tax or other payments from tobacco manufacturers, and various states and other jurisdictions have currently under consideration or pending legislation proposing further state excise tax increases.
-Management believes increases in excise and similar taxes have had an adverse effect on sales of cigarettes.
+Congress is currently considering significant increases in the federal excise tax or other payments from tobacco manufacturers, and various states and other jurisdictions are considering, or have pending, legislation proposing further state excise tax increases.
+Management believes increases in excise and similar taxes have had, and will continue to have, an adverse effect on sales of cigarettes.

-Various states have adopted or are considering legislation establishing reduced ignition propensity standards for cigarettes.
-Compliance with this legislation could be burdensome and costly.
 In June 2000, the New York State legislature passed legislation charging the state's Office of Fire Prevention and Control with developing standards for "self-extinguishing" or reduced ignition propensity cigarettes.
 All cigarettes manufactured for sale in New York State must be manufactured to specific reduced ignition propensity standards set forth in the regulations.
-Liggett and Vector Tobacco are in compliance with the New York reduced ignition propensity regulatory requirements.
-Since the passage of the New York law, the states of Vermont, California, New Hampshire, Illinois and Oregon have passed similar laws utilizing the same technical standards, effective on May 1, 2006, January 1, 2007, October 1, 2007, January 1, 2008 and January 1, 2008, respectively.
-Massachusetts has also enacted reduced ignition propensity standards for cigarettes, although currently there is no effective date for the legislation.
+Since the passage of the New York law, approximately 20 states have passed similar laws utilizing substantially similar technical standards.
 Similar legislation is being considered by other state governments and at the federal level.
-Compliance with such legislation could harm the business of Liggett and Vector Tobacco, particularly if there were to be varying standards from state to state.
+Compliance with such legislation could be burdensome and costly and could harm the business of Liggett and Vector Tobacco, particularly if there were to be varying standards from state to state.